Employees working from international homes - a new corporate tax risk

 Employees working outside the UK

-UK companies which have employees working outside the UK will need to consider the local rules, treaties and local tax authority approach (especially given the pandemic situation) in each and these will often differ.
+UK companies which have employees working outside the UK will need to consider the local rules, treaties and local tax authority approach in each territory because these will often differ.

 It is important also to remember that there are other triggers of corporate taxable presence - the habitual conclusion of contracts outside the territory of corporate residence could also create a taxable presence irrespective of the existence of a fixed place of business.